 TRBs are revenue bonds issued by the individual higher education institutions or systems or the Texas Public Finance Authority (on behalf of certain institutions) for new building construction or renovation.
 The Legislature has to authorize the projects in statute, and TRBs cannot be used for auxiliary space, such as dormitories.
 All college and university revenue bonds are equally secured by and payable from a pledge of all or a portion of certain "revenue funds" as defined in the Texas Education Code, Chapter 55.
 Though legally secured through an institution's tuition and fee revenue, the state historically has used general revenue to reimburse the universities for debt service for these bonds.
 The 84th Legislature, 2015, authorized \$3.10 billion in TRB debt with the passing of HB 100.
-As of August 31, 2019, remaining authorized but unissued TRB debt totaled approximately \$7.2 million for the University of Houston System and \$1.8 million for the Texas State University System.
+As of August 31, 2020, the only remaining authorized but unissued TRB debt totaled approximately \$2.3 million for the Texas Woman's University Science & Technology Center.